syncfusion-content/flutter-docs/Flutter/datagrid/data-binding.md

 ---
 layout: post
 title: Data Binding in Flutter DataGrid | DataTable | Syncfusion
-description: Learn here all about how to set Datasource for Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
+description: Learn how to set the Data source for Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug